swollengoat/Service-Now--ASM-topology-mediator/README.md

 Some items to note:

+-- DANGER WILL ROBINSON: This script unapologetically sacrifices RAM for speed.
+For a CMDB containing around 4 million CIs and 5.5 million relationships, this script will consume around 10GB of RAM.
+Ensure you are running this on a system with enough resources that can accommodate the size of your CMDB.

 -- ServiceNow may throttle queries that are performed against its REST API.
 I have done a fair amount of testing with this to get a balance that is both performant, but does not cause ServiceNow to say "you're taking too much".
 This currently is